ICSC-Spoke3/Cosmica-dev/README.md

 - the folders of code versions with following optimizations
 - The performance plot with a test sample of ions and 5 even distributed input energies

-(The test are run on a single NVIDIA A30 board for benchmark consistency)
+(The test are run on NVIDIA A30 board for benchmark consistency)

 ## Version history